Sitemap Configuration

 |---|---|

-indexed | If false, route is excluded from sync entirely |
+indexed | If false, route is excluded from the knowledge base |

 widgetVisible | If false, the chat widget is hidden on this route |